PyCQA/docformatter/README.rst

       -i, --in-place        make changes to files instead of printing diffs -c, --check           only check and report incorrectly formatted files -r, --recursive       drill down directories recursively
+      -e, --exclude         exclude directories and files by names

       --wrap-summaries length
                             wrap long summary lines at this length; set to 0 to disable wrapping (default: 79)